-With more than 60,000 licensed Shanghai restaurants and eateries, 3,000 licensed food production enterprises, a wide-variety of stores, from supermarkets to corner groceries, from bricks and mortar to online, selling fresh and processed, local and imported food.
-You can easily find vegetarian food in Shanghai and organic food, Shanghai is a food lover’s paradise, or at least it should be.
+Shanghai has more than 60,000 licensed restaurants and eateries, 3,000 licensed food production enterprises, and a wide-variety of online and offline stores; from supermarkets to corner groceries, selling fresh and processed, local and imported food.
+You can easily find vegetarian food in Shanghai and organic food in Shanghai.

 Unfortunately, with all the food scandals and their extensive media coverage over the last few years, it would be understandable for new Shanghai expats to worry about food safety in Shanghai.